 There are four aspects to American Cyborg that each serve to inform and support the others:

 Each of our projects has a Routebook to track our progress, and a Cascading Style Guide to build a cohesive aesthetic.
-The Ten Knots, below, are a list of basic principals made by marrying Ten Bullets with Cyborg Manifesto.
+We have a bird to represent each team.
+The Ten Knots, below the birds, are a list of basic principals made by marrying Ten Bullets with Cyborg Manifesto.

 Laura B. Greig registered American Cyborg as a website in 2010, and incorporated as a Data Processing LLC in the State of New York on May 24th, 2017.
 The idea began as a lecture Laura gave at UC Berkeley on the current state of animal-human-machine hybrids, framed around Donna Haraway's Cyborg Manifesto.
 She writes for Excelsior!, hosts Peridot Green salons, drives and paddles for Big Cypress, and serves as Rookery's Chief Information Officer.